marcelomgarcia/InvenioRDM/README.md

-# InvenioDRM
+# InvenioRDM

-Testing [InvenioDRM](https://inveniosoftware.org/products/rdm/) and [Caltech Authors](https://authors.library.caltech.edu/) as a replacement for our harvest mechanism IRTS.
+Testing [InvenioRDM](https://inveniosoftware.org/products/rdm/) and [Caltech Authors](https://authors.library.caltech.edu/) as a replacement for our harvest mechanism IRTS.

 ## Installation

-Installing InvenioDRM in a virtual machine running Debian 12 via [Vagrant](https://portal.cloud.hashicorp.com/vagrant/discover/debian/bookworm64).
+Installing InvenioRDM in a virtual machine running Debian 12 via [Vagrant](https://portal.cloud.hashicorp.com/vagrant/discover/debian/bookworm64).

 > Note: be careful with `git` formatitng configuration for the end of line.
 Since this repository is most developed under Linux but ocasionally I work on Windows, the extra character for line feed in Windows can break the scripts.
 The solution was to [tell Git to convert CRLF to LF on commit but not the other way around](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration):